Key Takeaways

 For BitMine, this downturn isn’t a warning sign — it’s a built-in phase of a long-term bet on Ethereum becoming the backbone of global finance.

-About Author: Nilesh Hembade is the Founder and Lead Author of Coinsprobe, with over 5 years of experience in the cryptocurrency and blockchain industry.
-Since launching Coinsprobe in 2023, he has been providing daily, research-driven insights through in-depth market analysis, on-chain data, and technical research.
+Nilesh Hembade is the Founder and Author of Coinsprobe, with 5+ years of experience in cryptocurrency and blockchain.
+Since launching the platform in 2023, he delivers daily, research-driven insights through market analysis, on-chain data, and technical research.
+His work has been featured on Binance, Bitget, and CoinMarketCap.
+He is also certified through Binance Academy (NFT Certificate).